ParallelBench: Understanding the Trade-offs of Parallel Decoding in Diffusion LLMs: Exploring Additional Techniques

-\paragraph{Discrete Diffusion with Uniform Transition Matrix} Unlike masked diffusion, uniform diffusion enables iterative refinement of all tokens throughout the denoising process, potentially correcting errors from conditional independence assumptions in parallel decoding.
-We test this by fine-tuning masked and uniform diffusion models from SEDD~\citep{sedd} (see \cref{app:secc:sedd}).
+\paragraph{Discrete Diffusion with Uniform Transition Matrix} Unlike masked diffusion, discrete diffusion with uniform transition matrix enables iterative refinement of all tokens throughout the denoising process, potentially correcting errors from conditional independence assumptions in parallel decoding.
+We test this by fine-tuning masked and uniform diffusion models from SEDD~\citep{sedd}.
+See \cref{app:secc:sedd} for details and full results.